 A.OGrady@leeds.ac.uk / 0113 343 8715

 Scott has over 20 years of teaching and management experience in Higher Education in performance, design and technical theatre and is currently a University Excellence & Innovation Fellow.
 Through a combination of research, teaching and engagement with external professional partners, Scott continues to contribute to the international emergence of scenography as an intellectual discipline within the academy.
-His most recent monograph Light: Readings in Theatre Practice (Palgrave Macmillan, 2013) explores how light has influenced staging practices throughout history and provides a range of new perspectives on the use of light as a creative performance practice.
-Scott is an associate editor of the Routledge Theatre & Performance Design journal and co-editor of the new Methuen/Bloomsbury Performance and Design series.
-He is co-editor of the new volume Scenography Expanded (Bloomsbury 2017).
+His monograph Light: Readings in Theatre Practice (Palgrave Macmillan, 2013) explores how light has influenced staging practices throughout history and provides a range of new perspectives on the use of light as a creative performance practice.
+Scott is an associate editor of the Routledge Theatre & Performance Design journal an editor of the Bloomsbury Methuen Performance + Design series and has co-edited the new volume Scenography Expanded (Bloomsbury 2017).

 S.D.Palmer@leeds.ac.uk / 0113 343 8734